Cranium: A Board Game That’s Great At Parties!

 It’s easier than it sounds, but it does take a small bit of skill to be able to mold the clay into meaningful shapes well enough that others will be able to guess what you can so clearly see in your own mind!

-Okay, Here’s A Game of Cranium In Action…
+Okay, Here’s the Cranium Game In Action…

 This past New Year’s Eve, we went to Neil and Abby’s and took Cranium with us.

-The word was “blowfish”… act it out!
+Creative Cat- The word was “blowfish”… act it out!

-The word was “backbend”… sculpt it!
+Creative Cat- The word was “backbend”… sculpt it!

-The word was “paintball”… act it out!
+Creative Cat- The word was “paintball”… act it out!

 [For the record, they never even got close to guessing that this was ‘painting’… and this was ‘a ball’… dribbling the ball… shooting the ball with this amazing paintball gun… Nothin’!]